False U.S. Citizenship Claims: Risks & Consequences

 Some individuals may wonder whether they can mitigate the immigration consequences of a criminal conviction by taking post-conviction measures like expungement or sentence reduction.
 Unfortunately, immigration law doesn’t always align neatly with state criminal law.

 A critical decision by Attorney General Barr in 2019 clarified that a state-court order modifying a conviction’s term of imprisonment will only affect immigration law if it’s based on a procedural or substantive defect in the underlying criminal proceeding.
-Orders based on reasons unrelated to the merits, such as rehabilitation or immigration hardship, are disregarded by U.S. immigration law.
+U.S. immigration law disregards orders based on reasons unrelated to the merits, such as rehabilitation or immigration hardship.

 Petty Offense Exception: False U.S. Citizenship Claims